Annelise Snyder , PhD

 I love immunology because many different parts of the immune system play roles in a wide variety of human diseases.
 I have a long-standing interest in studying how the immune system interacts with tumor cells, and how we can use that information to design new therapies to treat cancer.
 I am also committed to outreach, teaching, and mentorship, which I see as key avenues to introduce students from different backgrounds to an interesting field of study and potential career paths.

-In my spare time I enjoy exploring the outdoors with my dog, electronic music, trying to keep the plants in my garden alive, and responding to emails asking for information that's provided in my course syllabi.
+In my spare time I enjoy exploring the outdoors with my dog, live music, trying to keep the plants in my garden alive, and responding to emails asking for information that's provided in my course syllabi.

 Research Interests